utk-cs340-spring23/project-groups/hdehler.md

-# Project Ideas - Planner - Harrison Dehler
+# Project Ideas - Planner - Harry Dehler

 ## Project Idea
 Overall, the planner app is a more in depth planner app with more features than just listing what you need to do, or plans you have.
 I want to create an app where you can customize the folders into multiple different sections such as